Arthur Tedder, 1st Baron Tedder: After the war

 Tedder took over from Charles Portal as Chief of the Air Staff on 1 January 1946.
 In that role he advocated increased recruiting in the face of many airmen leaving the service, doubled the size of Fighter Command and implemented arrangements for the Berlin Airlift in 1948.
 He was granted a peerage as Baron Tedder, of Glenguin in the County of Stirling on 8 February 1946 and received the American Distinguished Service Medal on 14 June 1946.
 In 1947 he delivered the Lees Knowles Lecture, which was then published as Air Power in War.
 He moved on to become chairman, British Joint Services Mission in Washington in January 1950 before retiring in May 1951.
 In 1951 Tedder accepted an invitation to chair the Royal Commission on University Education in Dundee which ultimately led to the creation of the Queen's College, Dundee as a college of the University of St Andrews.
 His son John would later be a professor at both the University of Dundee (as Queen's College eventually became) and at St Andrews.

 Later life

 Tedder was the author of a highly regarded essay on the history of the Royal Navy and also composed his war memoirs.
 In November 1950 he was elected Chancellor of the University of Cambridge.
 He also served as Chairman of the Standard Motor Company from 1954 to 1960 and vice-chairman of the Board of Governors of the BBC.
 In his later years he developed Parkinson's disease and died at his home at Banstead in Surrey on 3 June 1967.

-His ashes are buried in St Clement Danes in London, the RAF church.
+His ashes are buried in St Clement Danes, the RAF church in London.
 His name can be seen on a memorial in Westminster Abbey.